Overview

 Granulation 1

 PITCH changes the overall pitch of the resulting sound by simple resampling of individual grains.
-For a pitch increase of one octave the grain is read from twice the samples as its grain size, with every second sample skipped.
+For a pitch increase of one octave, the grain is read from twice the samples as its grain size, with every second sample skipped.

 Granulation 2

-Grain Sequencing
+Grain Generation

 Random Pitch